nathancarllopez/hyp-geom/README.md

 ## Features
 - Distance and angle calculations
-- Formulas and information for shapes including geodesics (lines), circles, horocycles, and polygons
+- Formulas and information for curves/shapes including geodesics (lines), circles, horocycles, and polygons
 - Hyperbolic isometries as Möbius transformations, either by specifying the coordinates of the corresponding matrix or by choosing from one of the three types (hyperbolic, elliptic, or parabolic)
-- Written in TypeScript with type definitions included
-- Lightweight and framework-agnostic

 ---